MOUSEHOLE SEEKS NEW CLUB SECRETARY

 Mousehole AFC are proud to offer our community the chance to have their name etched on a plaque displayed on the Solomon Browne Wall at Interiora Trungle Parc — a tribute to the brave Penlee lifeboat crew lost at sea in 1981.

-With strong ties to the RNLI, we will donate 15% of all plaque sales to support their lifesaving work locally.
-This is your opportunity to leave a lasting mark of respect for past and present maritime heroes, while also celebrating Mousehole AFC greats down the years.
+With strong ties to the RNLI, we will donate £5 from all plaque sales to support their lifesaving work locally.
+This is your opportunity to leave a lasting mark of respect for past and present maritime heroes while also celebrating Mousehole AFC greats down the years.

 MouseholeAFC #SolomonBrown #RNLI #ForeverRemembered